Our Favourite Spots to See Cherry Blossoms in Victoria

 20. Government House on Rockland Avenue

-21. Basically, the entire James Bay, Fairfield and Rockland neighbourhoods
+21. Basically, the entire James Bay, Fairfield and Rockland neighbourhoods (we highly recommend a horse-drawn carriage ride to experience this splendour!)

 22. Veteran's Memorial Parkway in Langford

 This handy map courtesy of the City of Victoria shows the locations of all their trees plus there are many, many more spots to see cherry blossoms in the Greater Victoria region.
 If you’re visiting between February and early May, there’s a good chance you will experience our iconic spring glory and our favourite way to see them?
 A horse-drawn carriage ride of course!
-And if you love cherry blossoms like I do, why not paint your own with this incredible paint by number kit.
+And if you love cherry blossoms like I do, why not paint your own with one of these incredible paint by number kits.
 No longer the tacky things they once were - these kits are like a paint night in your own home!

 Recent Articles

-1. Private Campgrounds on Vancouver Island
+2. Private Campgrounds on Vancouver Island

 perfect_marshmallow.jpg